3 Modifiable Lifestyle Factors to Soothe Inflammation & Manage Pain

 Taking a multi-disciplinary approach to pain treatment and building a pain management team of healthcare professionals can help to provide optimal support for healing.

-If you or someone you know would like personalised support to manage your health goals with a naturopathic and functional medicine approach, book an appointment online with Naturopath Sarah or call the clinic on 03 5977 0117.
+If you or someone you know would like personalised support to manage your health goals with a naturopathic and functional medicine approach, for further information or to book a consultation with Sarah, contact the clinic on 03 5977 0117 or Book Online Here

 This article is intended to be informational only and represents the opinion of the author.
 It is not intended to be used as medical advice and does not take the place of advice from a qualified health care practitioner in a clinical setting.
 Please check with your healthcare practitioner before embarking upon any of the treatments discussed.